 The school will be aware that interactions between the victim of online harmful sexual behaviour and the alleged perpetrator(s) are likely to occur over social media following the initial report, as well as interactions with other pupils taking "sides", often leading to repeat harassment.
-The school will respond to these incidents in line with the Child-on-child Abuse Policy and the Social Media Policy.
+The school will respond to these incidents in line with the Child-on-child Abuse Policy.